 The following table shows the date of first election for each member of the Board of Directors.
-The Articles of Association require that the term of office of a Board member ends after completion of the next ordinary AGM.
-As a consequence, each Board member will have to be re-elected annually at the AGM.
-Apart from Andy Rihs, who did not stand for re-election in accordance with the age limitations stipulated in the Organizational Regulations, all previous Board members were re-elected by the 2015 AGM.
+The Articles of Association require that the term of office of a Board member ends after completion of the next ordinary General Shareholders' Meeting.
+As a consequence, each Board member will have to be re-elected annually at the General Shareholders' Meeting.
+All previous Board members were re-elected by the 2017 General Shareholders' Meeting (the Articles of Association are available at www.sonova.com/en/investors/articles-association).

 Name Position First elected

 Robert F. Spoerry Chairman 2003

 Beat Hess Vice Chairman 2012

+Lynn Dorsey Bleil Member 2016

+Michael Jacobi Member 2003

 Stacy Enxing Seng Member 2014

-Michael Jacobi Member 2003

 Ronald van der Vis Member 2009

 Anssi Vanjoki Member 2009

 Jinlong Wang Member 2013

-John J. Zei Member 2010